Gregy677/3Step/README.md

     end)
 end

--- Find a new server to hop to local function findNewServer()
+-- Find a server with 1–7 players and at least one empty slot local function findNewServer()
     local attempts = 0
     while attempts < MaxAttempts do